c5ho/scheduler/README.md

 Interview scheduler is an application that allows users to book and cancel interviews.
 I use React combined with a concise API and a WebSocket server to build a realtime user experience.

-*This project was built in my web development journey at Lighthouse Labs*
+*This project was built as part my web development journey with Lighthouse Labs.*

 <br>